armank8000/armank8000/README.md

 # 💫 About Me:
-Cybersecurity Intern with proven productivity and efficiency in task execution.
+Cybersecurity learner with proven productivity and efficiency in task execution.
 Specialized in network security, threat analysis, and encryption technologies.
 Strong critical thinking and problem-solving abilities enhance performance in demanding cybersecurity environments..

 ## 🌐 Socials: